 - Preceding infections may play a provocative part.

-- Women: there are two peaks of incidence - in prepubertal girls and postmenopausal women.
+In women there are two peaks of incidence - in prepubertal girls and postmenopausal women.
+In males it occurs in young boys and in adult men.

 The lesions are white thickened patches (porcelain-white papules and plaques).
 These may progress to crinkled white patches (like cigarette paper).
 Active lesions may have areas of ecchymosis, hyperkeratosis or bullae.